nosana-ci/docs.nosana.io/docs/abstract/recap.md

 ---
-title: Recap
+title: CI/CD Recap
 ---

-# CI/CD recap
+# CI/CD Recap

 CI/CD introduces ongoing automation and continuous monitoring throughout the lifecycle of apps, from integration and testing phases to delivery and deployment.